cohogainLYIT/addams_app/README.md

     Update the Scrum Board as you progress the story i.e. don’t update at standup.
     Don't be afraid to ask for help.
     Don't be afraid to give constructive critism, as long as it is constructive.
     Solve roadblocks within the team.
     If the impediment can’t be solved within the team then give it to the Scrum Master.

 ## Other

     Sprints will start on January 11th with each sprint lasting three weeks.
-    The Scrum Master role rotates each week, the schedule is available on the on the process section The Product Owner role rotates each week, the schedule is available on the on the process section Azure DevOps will be used for task management and planning.
+    The Scrum Master role rotates each week, the schedule is available on the on the process section.
+    The Product Owner role rotates each week, the schedule is available on the on the process section.
+    Azure DevOps will be used for task management and planning.
     Each member of the team will work at least one story task per week, unless they need to take leave.

 ### Branching Strategy

+TO BE COMPLETED

 ### Estimating Story Points Within Azure DevOps